Cloufield/GWASTutorial/05_PCA/README.md

     <img width="600" alt="image" src="https://github.com/Cloufield/GWASTutorial/assets/40289485/124b8c3d-0f83-4936-ab08-342efd29660a">

-!!! quote "Interpretation of PCs"
+!!! info "Interpretation of PCs"
     **The first principal component** of a set of p variables, presumed to be jointly normally distributed, is the derived variable formed as a linear combination of the original variables that **explains the most variance**.
 The second principal component explains the most variance in what is left once the effect of the first component is removed, and we may proceed through p iterations until all the variance is explained.

 PCA is by far the most commonly used dimension reduction approach used in population genetics which could identify the difference in ancestry among the sample individuals.
 The population outliers could be excluded from the main cluster.
 For GWAS we also need to include top PCs to adjust for the population stratification.